NixTS/stock-trading-journal/README.md

 ### **Input Validation**

-In this program, there are various methods for inputting data:
+In this program are various methods for inputting data:

-+ Using keyboard keys for menu navigation.
++ Using keyboard input for menu navigation.
 + Utilizing keyboard keys in scenarios where there are two or more predefined options.
 + Entering numerical values or sequences of letters when creating journal entries.